Find Affordable College Courses

 Greensboro, NC

-Bennett College ranked #8 on this year’s Most Popular Journalism Bachelor’s Degree Schools in North Carolina list.
+Bennett College came in at #8 in this year’s edition of the Most Popular Journalism Bachelor’s Degree Schools in North Carolina ranking.
 Bennett is a fairly small private not-for-profit school located in the city of Greensboro.

 #9